infinyon/fluvio-docs/versioned_docs/version-0.11.11/fluvio/tutorials/http-to-sql.md

 given the information on the interface through the Connector configuration file, Fluvio can poll a multitude of input types.

-### Connector Config Layout
+### Connector Configuration

-A detailed description of the Connector configuration file can be found in the [Connector Config Layout](https://www.fluvio.io/connectors/connector-config/) page.
+A detailed description of the Connector configuration file can be found in the [Connector Configuration] page.

 ### Inbound Connector

 For the HTTP-specific parameters you will need to specify the link it is